 The shock absorbers ensure a secure and comfortable driving experience.

 Your shock absorbers are part of the suspension which makes sure you don’t feel the bumps in the road as much as you would without it.

-At the same time the shock absorbers helps to keep the car stable on turns and curves in the road.
-The shock absorbers are therefore helping to create comfortable driving experience, but also has an impact on safety.
+At the same time, the shock absorbers help to keep the car stable on turns and curves on the road.
+The shock absorbers are therefore helping to a create comfortable driving experience, but also has an impact on safety.

 Therefore it is extremely important that they are always in good condition.

 It is the shock absorbers that provides a comfortable driving experience.
 Without them, every rock and every pothole feels like a blow to the car, and thus you.
 Each time the car would lose grip when being lifted from the road on a sharp turn, the shock absorbers ensure your vehicle stays grounded, and gripped to the road surface.

 The shock absorbers ensure that the wheels can bounce up and down to a certain limit without the car following.
 It is the sway bar that provides the transfer of power across the wheels in curves, to compensate for over – or under steering.